COMM-100 Grammar for Communicators

 COMM-192 Public Speaking

-Basic principles of effective extemporaneous speaking to inform and motivate an audience.
-Emphasizes selection, organization, idea development and audience analysis.
-Students deliver, listen to, and criticize expository and persuasive speeches.
+Basic principles of effective extemporaneous speaking to inform and persuade an audience.
+Emphasizes audience analysis, idea development, organization and delivery skills.
+Students deliver, listen to and criticize classroom speeches.

 COMM-194 Intercultural Communication